retainful/woocommerce/readme.txt

 **Thank you Emails**

-Trigger a thank you email automatically as soon as the customer places an order.
+[Send a thank you email automatically](https://help.retainful.com/automations/next-order-coupons-and-follow-up-emails) as soon as the customer places an order.
 Sending a personalised thank you message can help you build lasting relationship with your customers.
 You can use the thank you emails more effectively by including a dynamically generated, single-use, unique coupon code for the next purchase.
 This will help you drive repeat purchases.

+** Welcome first time buyers **

+[Send a Welcome Email to first time buyers](https://help.retainful.com/automations/welcome-emails) and create a great first impression.
+Research shows that 40 to 50% of the customers expect a welcome email from eCommerce brands when they place their first order.
+Welcome emails can help you build your brand and a lasting relationship with your customers.

 **Win Back emails**

 Studies show that 40% of revenue comes from repeat customers.
 Often customers forget or do not return after a purchase.
-You can automatically re-engage inactive customers who have made purchases by creating a win back email campaign in Retainful and increase the revenue.
+You can automatically re-engage inactive customers who have made purchases by [creating a win back email campaign](https://help.retainful.com/automations/win-back-emails) in Retainful and increase the revenue.

 == Referrals / Refer-a-friend campaign ==

-Start a Referral program to promote Word-of-Mouth sales in your WooCommerce store.
+[Start a Referral program](https://help.retainful.com/referral-program/create-a-referral-program) to promote Word-of-Mouth sales in your WooCommerce store.
 Retainful offers a easy-to-use Referral campaign to get your existing customers to refer their friends and earn rewards.
 Example: Refer your friend.
 You get $10 reward, your friend gets $10.

 The reward can be a percentage discount or a flat discount or a free shipping coupon code.